1. Log into Administration.

 25. In the Event Price: New: window, right-click in the Price box and select New Price.

 26. The Price: New window will appear.

 A. Choose the applicable Sales Line and Sales Line Type.

-B. Enter in the name.
-This will not be seen by the customer but should be easily identifiable for accounting purposes.
-We recommend being very detailed in the price name (i.e. ABC Venue Adult, Subscription Adult, Gold Member Price, etc.).
+B. Enter the Name of the price.
+This will not be seen by the customer, but it should be easily identifiable for accounting purposes.
+We recommend being very detailed in the price name (ABC Venue Adult, Subscription Adult, Gold Member Price, etc.).

 C. If it is a complimentary price, check the box next to Complimentary.

 D. The Notes tab is for internal use only and will not be seen by the customer.

 27. Click Apply to save your changes and OK to close the window.